nathanyao13/pokemon-ml/README.md

 Project Overview

 This repository includes:
-- A dataset sourced from Kaggle (https://www.kaggle.com/datasets/rounakbanik/pokemon/data) containing information on Pokémon stats, types, and other attributes.
+- Two Pokémon datasets from Kaggle that contain information on Pokémon stats, types, and other attributes:
+    - A dataset that has up to the 7th generation of Pokémon(https://www.kaggle.com/datasets/rounakbanik/pokemon/data).
+    - A more developed and complex dataset that has up to the 8th generation of Pokémon (https://www.kaggle.com/datasets/cristobalmitchell/pokedex/data).
+- A preprocessed version of the datasets above (In Progress).
-- Exploratory Data Analysis and preprocessing of the dataset.
+- Exploratory Data Analysis and preprocessing of the datasets (In Progress).
-- A Decision Tree Classifier to predict whether a Pokémon is Legendary.
+- A Decision Tree Classifier to predict whether a Pokémon is Legendary (Complete, Accuracy: 100%).
-- A Neural Network Classifier to explore a more advanced approach to classification.
+- A Neural Network Classifier to explore a more advanced approach to classification (In Progress).